cliffordfajardo/cliffordfajardo/README.md

 I'm a software engineer 🛠, twin brother👥, and lover of Bronco Billies Pizza🍕, among many other things.

 I love creating for the web!
 In this area, I'm passionate about:
-- Creating web experiences that are fast & accessible.
 - Working on Web infrastructure, developer tooling and reverse engineering technologies I use to learn and for fun
+- Creating web experiences that are fast, accessible & delight to use.